 Here’s my current process for cataloging, and accessing my large collection of photos, and hopefully my response answers the questions posed!

 External Physical Backups

-- Google Photos – Backup for Phone – I use the Google Photos app the most routinely, and have it set to back up my phone’s photos automatically.
-I rarely do anything else with the app other than to simply back up my phone photos for peace of mind.
-Google Photos is super easy, and even makes fun things for you like gifs, collages, movies, and yearly flashbacks like Timehop.
+- Google Photos – Backup for Phone – I use the Google Photos app the most, and so it is set to automatically back up my photos.
+I rarely do any other task with Google Photos apart from just backing up my phone photos for peace of mind.
+Google Photos is very easy to learn and are even fun to use.
+They create gifs, collages, movies, and yearly flashback movies, like TimeHop.
 (Free)

-- Amazon Prime Photos – Additional/Occasional Backup for Favorites – I also use the Prime Photos app and online version, but not as regularly as Google Photos.
-(You really don’t need both, I just had Prime Photos before I discovered Google Photos.)
-This one sometimes falls by the wayside and I tend to forget to move things over to it but I love the format of it because it’s like one giant timeline.
-(Free + paid additional space)
+- Amazon Prime Photos – Additional/Occasional Backup for Favorites – I utilize the Prime Photos app as well as the online version, but not as regularly as Google Photos.
+(You’ll really appreciate this choice once Google Photos is now available to everyone.)
+This one sometimes gets neglected and I tend to forget about putting it on, but I enjoy the big picture aspect of it, since it’s like one giant single timeline.
+(Free + paid additional storage space)

-- Google Drive – Backup by Default – This is separate from Google Photos, and is not specifically for photo storage.
-But, I do have lots of photos backed up technically on Google Drive just from emailing them to clients or myself.
+- Google Drive – Backup by Default – It is independent from Google Photos and is not created for storing photos.
+But I do use Google Drive to back up photos when I email or send them to clients or myself independently.
 (Free)

-- iCloud – Backup by Default – This is the most annoying one to me, and I honestly never, ever access it.
-I absolutely loathe Mac’s iPhoto application and never use it.
-I guess I use iCloud by default from being an iPhone user, but I don’t count it as one of my legit backup means.
-(Free + paid additional space)
+- iCloud – Backup by Default – I dislike this the most, and I absolutely never, ever complete it.
+I will not use Mac s iPhoto program and will not even have to look at it.
+I guess I only have Apple’s iCloud as a result of being an iPhone user, but I don’t count it as a backup method.
+(Free + Paid fee to possess more storage space)

 Photo Books + Prints

 Folders are life